 Falling financially short when your renovation is in progress is one of the costliest mistakes homeowners can make, because at that point, none of the choices are very good.
 You may be forced to cut portions of your renovation or wait, mid-construction project, until you can come up with the necessary funds to complete your project.

 Estimating the cost of a remodel, especially the renovation of an older home, is an art and a science.
 Older homes are often full of surprises, like old electrical that requires a full overhaul, or asbestos that requires removal.
-According to HomeAdvisor, asbestos removal can cost between $1,074 and $2,657.
+According to HomeAdvisor, asbestos removal typically costs at least $1,000, and may be as much as $3,000 or more, depending on how extensive the removal is.
 It might not be enough of a surprise to derail your budget, but it can sting!
 Careful budgeting will ensure you have a little bit of a buffer to protect against the unknown while having enough left over to spring for the plusher carpet or the more expensive bathroom hardware.

 While you can’t perfectly plan for surprises, you’ve done part of the work already by getting more than one opinion.
 You can also build in a percentage over the total estimated cost to ensure you’re financially ready for Orange County home remodeling project.

 Not Considering the Home’s Original Style

 If you have an older home, that home has a history, and it comes with certain architectural features that are evocative of that time period.
 One common mistake that homeowners make is wiping out anything that looks “old” and replacing it with something new.
 However, sometimes older homes are built with higher quality materials, and it’s worth putting in the extra effort to restore the original piece rather than just swapping it out for something new.
 Putting in new details next to something original can also serve to highlight the difference between them, making the new elements feel out of place.